 How Can I Resolve My Separation or Divorce?

-If you are facing a separation or divorce, and you and your spouse are not able to come to an agreement, there are a number of ways that you might reach a resolution.
+If you are facing a separation or divorce, there are a number of ways that you might reach a resolution.

 Collaborative Family Law

 In collaborative family law, couples work together to reach an agreement in a non-confrontational and cooperative process.
 The parties each choose their own legal counsel and may also agree to retain other professionals such as financial planners, mental health professionals, or coaches.
 At the outset, the parties sign a Participation Agreement, which includes an agreement that they will not proceed to court and, if they do, they must retain new legal counsel.

 Every professional involved is specially trained and certified in collaborative negotiations.
 Jennifer is a member of Collaborative Practice Ottawa and is able to offer this option to clients.

 In mediation, you and your spouse agree to appoint a neutral third-party to help you reach an agreement.
 Your discussions in mediation are in most cases confidential.
 Your participation is voluntary and you can end the process at any time, and agreements you reach are only binding when you have signed a separation agreement.
 You may agree in advance to have the mediator make a decision for you, or "arbitrate" the dispute, if mediation is not successful.

 For clients who attend mediation, we can provide advice before, during and after the mediation process.
 We provide independent legal advice, which is a key part of the mediation process.

 Arbitration is essentially a “private court”, where you and your spouse agree that a neutral third-party will make a decision for you.
 The parties must sign an Arbitration Agreement setting out the issues to be decided by the arbitrator.
 Arbitrators are trained by the Ministry of the Attorney General and follow certain rules including screening participants.